European Equity Income - May Commentary

 Past performance does not predict future returns.

-In February, the Guinness European Equity Income Fund returned +0.7% in GBP, underperforming the MSCI Europe ex UK Index, which returned +2.4%, by 1.7 percentage points.
+In April, the Guinness European Equity Income Fund returned +2.4% in GBP, outperforming the MSCI Europe ex UK Index, which returned +1.4%, by 1.0 percentage points.
+The largest positive contributors to performance in April (in EUR) were Mapfre +10.3%, Euronext +9.9%, Kaufman & Broad +7.5%, Danone +7.2% and Axa +5.5%.
 Further performance data is shown below.

 Past performance does not predict future returns